armyofevilrobots/helenplatt.ca/content/art/lastleaves.md

 weight: 60
 ---

 Painting created with Golden acrylic paints including metallics and gold foil on canvas.
 Includes white wood frame.
-Price does not include shipping.
+Price does not include tax or shipping.